Getting around Edinburgh

 Edinburgh is a great place to see by bike with its many beautiful residential streets.
 The centre is cycle friendly: at peak times, cyclists are allowed to share the buses' green lanes, and there's also an extensive network of traffic free cycle routes, many of which are built along old railway lines.
 Edinburgh City Council offers more information on cycling in Edinburgh.

 Edinburgh is easy to get around on foot and a very pleasant city to discover by walking.
 It is built on several hills so you'll find plenty of steps linking roads in the old towns and quite a few gradients when criss-crossing the centre.

 While it is possible to bring your car into the city, you will find many parking restrictions on the streets and congestion at busy times.

 There are two mainline train stations: Edinburgh Waverley in the city centre and Haymarket in the West End.

 First ScotRail is the main operator of train services from Edinburgh to the surrounding areas and across Scotland.

-A new tram network is being created for the city, scheduled to be running by 2014.
+A tram network runs between Edinburgh Airport and the city centre.
 Route maps and more information can be found on the Edinburgh Trams website.